cult-of-coders/meteor-tuts/source/chapters/3/persistence-layer.md

 Give it a read, you'll love it.

-My recommendation here is to dispatch an event on a given hook, and store the hooks inside `/imports/db/{collection}/hooks.js`, and the logic for handling the hooks should be inside `/imports/api`
+My recommendation here is to dispatch an event on a given hook ([event handling will be described a bit later]("/chapters/3/events.html")), and store the hooks inside `/imports/db/{collection}/hooks.js`, and the logic for handling the hooks should be inside `/imports/api`

 ## Behaviours